-Even 20 years later I haven’t stopped worrying about my son’s heart.
-That may sound daunting to someone who has just received a diagnosis and is reading this, but what I can tell you is that things get easier with time, and finding the right pediatric cardiologist can make all the difference in the world.
+Even 20 years later, I haven’t stopped worrying about my son’s heart.
+That may sound daunting to someone who has just received a diagnosis and is reading this, but I can tell you that things get easier with time, and finding the right pediatric cardiologist can make all the difference in the world.

 How did I choose Gabe’s cardiologist?
 Initially he was chosen for me by the hospital.
 Then I chose him after doing a lot of research.
 He studied at top institutions, and his research, clinical interests and publications were very impressive.
 He was located at a top children’s hospital which has specialized programs in both pediatric congenital heart disease and adult congenital heart disease.
 And online I found nothing but good comments and strong statistics.
 But we’ve stayed with him for 20 years for reasons that you can’t necessarily learn ahead of time:

-He draws pictures.
 Congenital heart disease is not an easy thing to grasp, and it’s really important for parents to understand the full scope of their child’s defect and all possible treatments and surgeries to correct the problem.
 He would also explain best and worst case scenarios, which I understood he had to do.
 These were tough to hear but he would make them emotionally easy to process.
-He always speaks in simple terms and draws pictures so that we can visualize what’s happening and what needs to be done.
+He always speaks in simple terms and draws pictures so to help us visualize what’s happening and what needs to be done.
 Now the Heart Institute has developed the HeartPedia App, which makes understanding these defects even easier for all of us.

-He’s developed a relationship with not just me, but Gabe too.
 It has always been important to me to have a strong relationship with Gabe’s cardiologist through open communication, honesty, and trust.
 But I realized as the years went on how important it is for Gabe to build a relationship directly with his doctor, because eventually it would be Gabe’s turn to take ownership of his own heart health.
 And the relationship has worked beautifully.
 His cardiologist has helped him feel strong and capable.
-Gabe has never felt like he’s needed to be limited by his heart defect, and I think his cardiologist is largely responsible for this.
-He also trusts his cardiologist and is never scared to ask him questions.
-He has shared his life with him.
-He knows not only his heart, but his favorite sports, his active lifestyle and his desires in life.
+Gabe has never felt limited by his heart defect, and I think his cardiologist is largely responsible for this.
+He also trusts his cardiologist and feels comfortable asking him questions.
+His cardiologist knows not only his heart, but his favorite sports, his active lifestyle and his desires in life.

-He’s accessible.
 We know that we can call him day or night.
 I know this because I have called him at all hours.
-For example, soon after Gabe had open heart surgery to replace his pulmonary, he was hit in the chest by another player while playing ice hockey.
-Gabe wanted me to call his cardiologist immediately and he assessed the situation over the phone.
-His cardiologist decided that Gabe didn’t need to be seen right away but that he would get him an appointment the next day to ensure that everything was fine — and it was.
+For example, soon after Gabe had open heart surgery, he was hit in the chest during ice hockey.
+Gabe wanted me to call his cardiologist immediately.
+I did, and he assessed the situation over the phone.
+His cardiologist decided that Gabe didn’t need to be seen right away but that he would get him an appointment the next day to ensure that everything was fine.
+And it was.
 That immediate reassurance meant the world to me and I was able to sleep well that night.
 His chest was just bruised and his heart was fine.
 We were all happy.

 We’ve been on this congenital heart disease journey for 20 years and we’ve learned a lot along the way.
 I feel fortunate to have found an incredible partner in his cardiologist, because Gabe has never felt limited by his congenital heart disease.
-Sure he’s had two major heart surgeries and will need to be followed by a cardiologist who specializes in congenital heart disease for the rest of his life, but he has had a “normal” childhood, adolescence, and adulthood.
+He’s had two major heart surgeries and will see a cardiologist who specializes in congenital heart disease for the rest of his life.
+But but he has had a “normal” childhood, adolescence, and adulthood.
 In other words, it’s important for parents to realize that their children born with congenital heart disease will need specialized, life-long care.